roman-milk/roman-milk.github.io/whos-the-boss.md

+===

- ****** Who's The Boss?
-Ch.
-10 ****** byJs_Keeper© While Adrienne waited a ways away, hidden from sight by a clump of bushes, yet able to see the approach to the bathrooms, I went into the men’s room, entered the far stall, and took a piss.
+While Adrienne waited a ways away, hidden from sight by a clump of bushes, yet able to see the approach to the bathrooms, I went into the men’s room, entered the far stall, and took a piss.
 Then I sat down on the toilet seat to wait.
 I was glad I didn’t have to wait long, because the place stunk like a grotesque mixture of piss and mildew.
 Perfect, I thought.

  The men’s room door slammed open with a bang and the two of them came scrambling in.